THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 Zech.
 8:6-8; Matt.
 24:22; Mark 13:20; Rev. 12:13-16).

-confrontation against Pharaoh signifies Christ’s victory against Satan.
+Moses’ confrontation against Pharaoh typifies Christ’s victory against Satan.

 Egypt typifies the present evil world.
-Pharaoh typifies Satan, this world’s ruler
+Pharaoh typifies Satan, ruler of this world;

 (TANNINÌM, dragons; Exodus 7:11-12).
 It is a reminder to Satan that God alone